 Special Collections Services

-The primary focus of Avery's special collections is to provide scholarly research support, object-based instruction and general access to students and interested outside parties.
+The primary focus of Avery's special collections is to provide scholarly research support, object-based instruction and general access to students, faculty, and interested outside parties.
 In keeping with these goals, Art Properties (Columbia’s art collection); Avery Classics (architectural rare books); and Drawings & Archives also have robust publication and exhibition loan programs supported by the special services described below.